MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-deploy-hosting.md

     ![Copy function URL command](../../medial/functions-extension/copy-function-url-command.png)

-1. Paste the URL into a browser, and append a `?name=<yourname>` argument.
-The browser should then show the function running in the cloud:
+1. Paste the URL into a browser, and append a `?name=YOUR-NAME` argument.
+The browser shows the function running in the cloud:

     ![Function running in the cloud](../../medial/functions-extension/remote-test-browser.png)